 Also known as the “moggy or DSH“, the domestic shorthair is the most common type of cat to share our home.
 They are not a purebred breed of cat, rather a cat of unknown/mixed origin.
 As a result, they come in all manner of shapes and sizes depending on their background.

 Some domestic shorthairs may have purebred genes in their ancestry, which may or may not be evident.
 However it is less common than in dogs, especially now when breeders are very strict about desexing non-breeding cats before they go to their new home.

 All cats (purebred or not) evolved from one common ancestor.
 From there, they diverged into separate breeds via a series of genetic mutations.

 Evolution has a remarkable way of working.
 Cats evolved naturally to suit their environment, for example cats who migrated to colder climates grew thicker fur to withstand cold temperatures (Siberian cat, Norwegian Forest cat, Persian).
 Other breeds were selectively bred (such as the British Shorthair and American Shorthair) and some breeds of cats came about by a spontaneous genetic mutation, such as the Cornish Rex, Devon Rex, Sphynx and Scottish Fold.

 Every imaginable coat colour can be found in domestic shorthairs.
-Common colours and patterns found in domestics include black, tuxedo, silver tabby, ginger, ginger, ginger and white, calico, blue, blue and white and white.
+Common colours and patterns found in domestics include black, pointed, tuxedo, silver tabby, ginger, ginger, ginger and white, calico, blue, blue and white and white.

 Domestic cats can also have any eye colour including blue, copper, green, yellow and even odd eyes such as one blue, one green.